junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "It's a big mistake, Crowley," Dean manages.
 The air choke isn't as immediately suffocating as drowning, but he's still getting breathless quickly.
 "You don't actually want to do this.
 It's not like you."

-"Don't speak like you know me!"
+"Don't talk like you know me!"
 Crowley growls at him, switching the air choke to the actual physical choke, his fingers tightening around Dean's neck.
 "You don't know anything!"

 "I know you're better than this."
 Dean tries, his fingers desperately clutch on Crowley's around his neck, his legs shaking and kicking.
 His vision is turning dark.